duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

 `docker.containers.run()` function aforementioned.

 **Note:** It is not possible to have two different configurations running on a single device, nor is it possible to run more than one configuration on a single device type - and therefore device.

 ### dt-commons {#library}

-**dt_arch_api_utils:**
-This library is part of the `dt-commons` [repository](https://github.com/duckietown/dt-commons/tree/ente) and contains the elementary functions for the single-device control part of the Architecture API.
+- **dt_arch_api_utils:** this library is part of the `dt-commons` [repository](https://github.com/duckietown/dt-commons/tree/ente) and contains the elementary functions for the single-device control part of the architecture API.
 It consists of an `ArchitectureAPIClient` class which is used for the actual API to work, but does not provide the server itself or any DockerClient specification.

-**dt_multi_arch_api_utils:**
-The `MultiArchitectureAPIClient` class extends the functionalities of the `ArchitectureAPIClient` class to be able to communicate with multiple devices over the local network at virtually the same moment.
+- **dt_multi_arch_api_utils:** the `MultiArchitectureAPIClient` class extends the functionalities of the `ArchitectureAPIClient` class to be able to communicate with multiple devices over the local network at virtually the same moment.
 It therefore is able to send out HTTP requests using Python functionalities, used to both activate configurations and monitor the status of these configurations on various devices.

 ### dt-architecture-api {#api}
 This module is built as a REST API and is responsible for reading the